How Do You Define Family?

 That’s a tough question to answer.
 Even the dictionary offers multiple definitions for the word.

 A few decades ago, the word family, in most people’s eyes, referred to a mother, a father, and their children.
-Fast forward to present day and you’ll find that families come in all different forms, and the word can carry a different meaning depending on who you ask.
+Fast forward to present day, and beyond any personal feelings you may have, you’ll find that families come in all different forms, and the word can carry a different meaning depending on who you ask.

-Apart from the pure legal definition, families today are often a mix of stepparents, half siblings, same sex parents, extended family members, etc. Additionally, many people consider their family to be people in their lives who are not even related to them; they define family based on factors such as loyalty, respect, love, and responsibility.
+Apart from the pure legal definition, families today are often a mix of stepparents, half siblings, same sex parents, extended family members, etc. Additionally (and beyond the biology), many people consider their family to be people in their lives who are not even related to them; they define family based on factors such as loyalty, respect, love, and responsibility.

-To better understand the depth and dynamic behind the meaning of family, and find a better sense of how you define the word for yourself, take a look below at a few of the many ways people define the word.
+To better understand the depth and dynamic behind the meaning of family, and find a better sense of how you define the word for yourself, let’s take a look below at a few of the many ways people define the word ‘family’ including Traditional Nuclear Families, Blended Families, Extended Families, Single Parent Families, Same-sex Parent Families, Childless Families, & the Family you choose.

 The traditional make up of a family consists of a mother and father, whom are married, raising their biological children in one household.
-This type of family dynamic is less of a norm nowadays; especially as divorce rates are rising.
+While this is the standard that many refer to when they think of the word ‘family’, the reality is this type of family dynamic is less of a norm nowadays; especially as divorce rates are rising.

 Some people go beyond their household when they think of family.
 They think of their extended family, including aunts, uncles, grandparents, and cousins.
 Some children grow up very close to extended family members, some are raised by their extended family, and some families are not close with their extended family at all.